-- · the FDA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - the population studied in the clinical program may not be sufficiently broad or representative to assure safety in the full population for which we seek approval; - we may be unable to demonstrate that our product candidates' risk-benefit ratios for their proposed indications are acceptable; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval; - we may be unable to demonstrate that the clinical and other benefits of our product candidates outweigh their safety risks; - the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from pre-clinical studies or clinical trials; - the data collected from clinical trials of our product candidates may not be sufficient to the satisfaction of the FDA or comparable foreign regulatory authorities to support the submission of a BLA or other comparable submission in foreign jurisdictions or to obtain regulatory approval in the United States or elsewhere; - the FDA or comparable foreign regulatory authorities may fail to approve the manufacturing processes, our own manufacturing facilities, or a third-party manufacturer's facilities with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.
+- the FDA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - the population studied in the clinical program may not be sufficiently broad or representative to assure safety in the full population for which we seek approval; - we may be unable to demonstrate that our product candidates' risk-benefit ratios for their proposed indications are acceptable; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval; - we may be unable to demonstrate that the clinical and other benefits of our product candidates outweigh their safety risks; - the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from preclinical studies or clinical trials; - the data collected from clinical trials of our product candidates may not be sufficient to the satisfaction of the FDA or comparable foreign regulatory authorities to support the submission of a BLA or other comparable submission in foreign jurisdictions or to obtain regulatory approval in the United States or elsewhere;

+- the FDA or comparable foreign regulatory authorities may fail to approve the manufacturing processes, our own manufacturing facilities, or a third-party manufacturer's facilities with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner rendering our clinical data insufficient for approval.

-Additionally, on June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as Brexit.
-On March 29, 2017, the country formally notified the European Union of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
-Since a significant proportion of the regulatory framework in the United Kingdom is derived from European Union directives and regulations, the referendum could materially impact the regulatory regime with respect to the approval and/or sale of our product candidates in the United Kingdom or the European Union.
+Additionally, on January 31, 2020 the United Kingdom withdrew from and ceased to be part of the European Union, commonly referred to as Brexit.
+Currently, the European Union and the United Kingdom have reached a withdrawal agreement which sets out a transition period lasting until December 31, 2020 to allow negotiations for a long term trade deal between the European Union and the United Kingdom.
+It is uncertain whether a long term trade agreement will be ented into without delays or at all.
+Since a significant proportion of the regulatory framework in the United Kingdom is derived from European Union directives and regulations, Brexit could materially impact the regulatory regime with respect to the approval and/or sale of our product candidates in the United Kingdom or the European Union.
 Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, would prevent us from commercializing our product candidates in the United Kingdom and/or the European Union and restrict our ability to generate revenue and achieve and sustain profitability.
 If any of these outcomes occur, we may be forced to restrict or delay efforts to seek regulatory approval in the United Kingdom and/or European Union for our product candidates, which could significantly and materially harm our business.
-In addition, in the event of Brexit, European and worldwide economic or market conditions will be affected, which could lead to instability in global financial markets.
 Brexit is likely to lead to legal uncertainty and potentially divergent national laws and regulations as the United Kingdom determines which EU laws to replace or replicate.
 Any of these effects of Brexit, and others we cannot anticipate, could adversely affect our business, financial condition, and results of operations.